IvoVuk/Face-Mask-classification/README.md

 | DenseNet-169  | 100           | 96.98%       |
 __________________________________________________________________________________________________
 ### :bulb: Compose neural network architectures
-Best results were achieved with DenseNet-169 model trained in ImageNet  - 100 epoch; Accuracy 96,98%  (avaliable for download [here](https://drive.google.com/file/d/1br82NTJzuguYaARf9DP5Z4tO9ai1rH5R/view?usp=sharing))
+Best results were achieved with **DenseNet-169 model** trained in ImageNet  - 100 epoch; *Accuracy 96,98%*  (avaliable for download [here](https://drive.google.com/file/d/1br82NTJzuguYaARf9DP5Z4tO9ai1rH5R/view?usp=sharing))

-The experimental results show that transfer learning can achieve very good results in a small dataset, and the final accuracy of face mask detection is 96,98%.
+The experimental results show that *transfer learning* can achieve very good results in a small dataset, and the final accuracy of face mask detection is **96,98%**.
 Another, and also an important reason for choosing this model, was the fact that this model showed the best results at the very relevant metrics, recall, and precision.

 #### :key: Results